The GAPS Diet: Don’t Be a Victim to Your Digestion Anymore!

 - Many people still believe that this is a low-carb eating plan.
 Again, this is wrong!
 You are still allowed carbs from fruits and vegetables and other sources.
 Many types of carbs are eliminated, but you are still able to enjoy some.

 - One of the biggest myths associated with the GAPS diet is that people can never recover from food allergies.
 This is a big lie!
-The truth is that 99% of people can and do recover from food allergies on this plan!
-While a very small percentage may have to avoid certain foods forever, most people can heal from their allergies and go on to eat these foods again.
+The truth is people can and do recover from food allergies on this plan!
+While some may have to avoid certain foods forever, most people can heal from their allergies and go on to eat these foods again.

 - Many users confuse the GAPS diet with the Paleo diet and think that they are the same thing.
 This is also false.
 While these two eating plans are similar, they are also very different.
 One huge difference is that the Paleo diet does not allow any dairy, while the GAPS diet does.